Two-Digit Subtraction with Regrouping: A thorough look

 - The digit 3 is in the tens place, representing 3 tens, or 30.

-Understanding this is key because regrouping involves manipulating the values in these places to facilitate subtraction.
+Understanding this is key because regrouping involves manipulating the values in these places to enable subtraction Which is the point..

 When Do We Need to Regroup?